arash-mehrabani/PS4-platinum-headset-pc-/README.md

 # PS4-platinum-headset-pc-
 An application for the PS4 Platinum headset on PC that allows you to monitor battery percentage, active game mode, volume level, and more.
+Unofficial Windows utility for Sony Platinum Wireless Headset.
+Not affiliated with or endorsed by Sony Interactive Entertainment.
+Disclaimer: This is an unofficial application.
+Use it at your own risk.
+The developer assumes no responsibility for any potential damage or issues caused to your headset.